Sheyyi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line: It prints the third line of a file.
 8-cwd_state: It saves the output of ls -la into a file.
 9-duplicate_last_line: It duplicates the last line of the file iacta.
+10-no_more_js: It deletes all .js files in a directory and its subdirectories.